-Active ingredients like S-petasin, iso S-petasin and eudesmol found in butterbur extract are found to regulate the activity of these channels, and this may contribute to the prevention of a migraine.
+Active ingredients like S-petasin, iso S-petasin and eudesmol found in butterbur root extract are found to regulate the activity of these channels, and this possibly makes the herb a potential preventative treatment for migraine.

 4.Butterbur has a neuroprotective effect

-Sesquiterpenes found in butterbur varieties serve as neuroprotective agent and protects neurons from cell death in experimental conditions.
+Sesquiterpenes found in butterbur varieties, such as petasins, serve as neuroprotective agent and protects neurons from cell death in experimental conditions.

 Quick Gist: Butterbur extracts have a neuroprotective activity that can help protect neurons from damage in a chronic migraine.